RobotLeopard86/Jaguar/docs/spec.md

 The magic data string is `JAGUAR` in ASCII bytes (or `4A 41 47 55 41 52` in hex bytes).

-The file intent byte is application-defined, and is used to identify what the stream is supposed to be to the application.
+The file intent byte is application-defined and is used to identify what the stream is supposed to be to the application.
 Decoders **must not** rely on this byte to determine how to parse the stream, as this value has no formal definition.
-The only exception is that a null byte here (`00`) is reserved to mean a freeform stream (i.e. have no expectations for what you get).
+The only exception is that a null byte here (`00`) is reserved to mean a freeform stream (i.e., have no expectations for what you get).
 This is primarily for higher-level consumers of parsed Jaguar data as opposed to the decoder itself.

 The integrity hash is a system meant to ensure that the data stream has not been corrupted.
 It is an MD5 hash computed from the contents of the stream.
 Decoders are advised to incrementally read the stream and generate the hash before rewinding and parsing, but they may implement this however they wish.
 As Jaguar streams may be large, an incremental approach to hash generation is recommended.